 Yaki imo can be enjoyed as is, or dipped in a variety of sauces.
 They are perfect for sharing with friends or family.

-Yaki imo has a delicate, sweet flavor that goes well with savory dishes.
-If you're looking for a tasty and healthy snack, try yaki imo!
-You won't be disappointed.
+Yaki imo has a delicate and sweet flavor that pairs well with savory dishes.
+If you’re looking for a tasty and healthy snack, try yaki imo!
+You won’t be disappointed.

 The Japanese Love Yaki Imo

-I personally prefer a sweet potato fry, but the popularity of Yaki Imo is amazing despite how simple and easy it is to make.
-Similar to the sale of cooked corn in Brazil.
+I personally prefer fried sweet potato, but it’s amazing the popularity of Yaki Imo, despite being something so simple and easy to make.
+It resembles the sale of boiled corn in Brazil.

-In addition to their sweetness and aroma, the great popularity of roasted sweet potatoes is due to their very low price.
-There’s even a saying that 10 months of work allows you to buy sweet potatoes for the rest of your life.
+Besides the sweetness and aroma, the great popularity of roasted sweet potatoes is due to their very low price.
+There is even a saying that 10 months of work allows you to buy sweet potatoes for the rest of your life.

-It was around the 17th century that roasted sweet potatoes began to become popular in Japan, first in Ryukyu, then in Honshu, soon roasted sweet potatoes were sold in the suburbs of Kyoto.
+It was around the 17th century that roasted sweet potatoes began to gain popularity in Japan, first in Ryukyu, then in Honshu, soon roasted sweet potatoes were sold in the suburbs of Kyoto.

-Unfortunately, this type of food has lost its huge popularity in recent decades after industrialization and the emergence of other tasty and cheap foods.
+Unfortunately, this type of food has lost its massive popularity in recent decades after industrialization and the emergence of other tasty and cheap foods.

 Types of Yaki Imo